JohnPaulinePineda/Portfolio_Project_48/docs/index.md

     * <span style="color: #FF0000">Learning Rate</span> = 0.1
     * <span style="color: #FF0000">Epochs</span> = 1000
     * <span style="color: #FF0000">Activation Function</span> = Rectified Linear Unit Activation Function (RELU)
-3. The final squared loss estimate determined as 0.xxxxx at the 1000th epoch was not optimally low as compared to those obtained using the other parameter settings.
+3. The final loss estimate determined as 0.09623 at the 1000th epoch was not optimally low as compared to those obtained using the other parameter settings.
 4. Applying the backpropagation and gradient descent algorithms with a RELU activation function, the neural network model performance is estimated as follows:
-    * <span style="color: #FF0000">Accuracy</span> = xx.xxxx
+    * <span style="color: #FF0000">Accuracy</span> = 93.25153
 5. The estimated classification accuracy using the backpropagation and gradient descent algorithms with a RELU activation function was optimal as compared to those obtained using the other parameter settings, also demonstrating a consistently smooth profile during the epoch training